Unity-Technologies/Graphics/com.unity.sg2/Documentation~/Noise-Hash-Node.md

 Uses input data, such as **UV** coordinates or **Position**, to generate deterministic random values in a grid pattern.
 Use the **Scale** input to control the size of the grid.

-You can select the desired input and output types using the dropdown.
-For example, if you want to input UV coordinates (or other Vector2 data) and get random single channel float data as a result, you'd select Hash21 from the dropdown - the 2 indicating the input data type and the 1 indication the output data type.
-And if you wanted to input Vector 3 Position data and get random three channel color data as a result, you'd select Hash33.
+Use the dropdown to select the desired input and output types.
+For example, if you want to input UV coordinates (or other Vector2 data) and get random single channel float data as a result, select Hash21 from the dropdown.
+The 2 indicates the input data type and the 1 indicates the output data type.
+If you wanted to input Vector 3 Position data and get random three channel color data as a result, select Hash33.

 ## Ports